DIY Winter Magnolia Wreath

 TIP: Make sure you have the glue from the leather as the back of the wreath.

 Place one of the magnolia bunches onto the front of the wreath.
-Then place the other bunch onto the wreath so that the stems of each bunch are together.
+Then, place the other bunch onto the wreath so that the stems of each bunch are touching.

-Tip: You want a small gap between the two bunch, about two inches.
-So the stems will probably overlap.
+Tip: You want a small gap between the two bunches, about two inches, so the stems will probably overlap.

 Attach the bunches to the wreath with the floral wire.